gooseberry/gooseberry.github.io/_games/descent-2.md

   * INTRO-H.MVL
   * OTHER-H.MVL
   * ROBOTS-H.MVL
-7. Rename all the files in the .d2x-rebirth directory to lowercase.

-**Note**: The file name of the installer may not be identical, the commands must be modified if the filename does not match.
-{: .notice--info}
+If you completed all the steps above correctly, you should see a *Descent 2* icon in your Chromebook application launcher inside the *Linux app* group.
+You can start Descent 2 by clicking on this icon.
+You can delete the Descent 2 windows installer and the tmp_descent2 folder from your Linux files as these are no longer needed.

 ### Add CD music

-The game will run perfectly fine with MIDI music.
-Follow these steps if you prefer to listen to the CD music that comes with the game.
+The game will run perfectly fine with the included MIDI soundtrack.
+If you prefer to listen to the original CD music soundtrack that comes with the game however, follow the steps below.

 1. Make a directory called music in the .d2x-rebirth folder and move the files *descent_ii.gog* and *descent_ii.inst* to this directory.
 2. Use bchunk to convert the files into .WAV